Fecal Incontinence

 Many people suffering from fecal incontinence (FI) are too embarrassed to seek professional help, or they assume that nothing can be done.
 This is a pity, as there are ways to treat and manage the condition.
 However, current methods are seldom successful in the long-term and problems with infection, skin breakdown and other complications are common.

 Initially, most FI patients receive conservative therapy, including medical treatment and physiotherapy (i.e. electric stimulation and/or pelvic floor muscle training), which is successful for most patients with mild incontinence.
-These treatments can improve or restore bowel control, or reduce the severity of fecal incontinence.
+These treatments can improve or restore bowel control or reduce the severity of fecal incontinence.
 However, the type of treatment depends on the cause and severity of the condition and more than one type of treatment may be necessary.
 Patients with severe symptoms should preferably be evaluated with endoscopy, and may eventually require surgery (Terra et al., 2005).
-Unfortunately, none of the current surgical methods can provide satisfactory long-term results for the patient.

 In the medical community, success of treatment is usually measured by the reduced frequency of episodes of incontinence.
 However, for the individual patient, the uncertainty of when an episode of incontinence may occur is the most important factor.
 It is that uncertainty that influences – and in some individuals may overwhelm – their daily life and sense of personal control (International Foundation for Functional Gastrointestinal Disorders, IFFGD, 2009).